Employers – FAQs

 How do we host an apprentice?

-You should contact the scheme directly and let them know of your requirements – in particular trade, location of placement, duration of placement and any special requirements.
+You should contact the scheme directly and let them know of your requirements – in particular which trade, location of placement, duration of placement and any special requirements.
 From a lead time perspective as much notice as possible is appreciated.

 How long can we host an apprentice for?